shivannis/xandr-docs-public/xandr-docs/articles/invest/technical-limitations-of-mobile-buying.md

 ---
 title: Microsoft Invest - Technical Limitations of Mobile Buying
-description: Discover mobile buying limitations such as, user identification, frequency capping, device and geographic targeting, and more.
+description: Explore mobile buying limitations such as, user identification, frequency capping, device and geographic targeting, and more.
 ---

 # Microsoft Invest - Technical limitations of mobile buying